SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsubsection{Experiments for Answering RQ1}

 In this experiment, we use BLSTM as in \cite{vuldeepecker} and the SeVCs accommodating semantic information induced by data and control dependencies.
-We randomly choose 30,000 SeVCs extracted from the training programs as the training set (12.7\% of which are vulnerable and the rest 87.3\% are not) and 7,500 SeVCs extracted from the testing programs as the testing set (12.2\% of which are vulnerable and the rest 87.8\% are not).
-Both sets contain SeVCs corresponding to the 4 kinds of SyVCs, proportional to their amount as shown in the second column of Table \ref{Table_dataset}.
-For fair comparison with VulDeePecker \cite{vuldeepecker}, we also randomly choose 30,000 SeVCs corresponding to the FC-kind SyVCs extracted from the training programs (22.8\% of which are vulnerable and the rest 77.2\% are not) as the training set, and randomly choose 7,500 SeVCs corresponding to the FC-kind SyVCs extracted from the testing programs as the testing set (22.0\% of which are vulnerable and the rest 78.0\% are not).
-These SeVCs only accommodate semantic information induced by data dependency (as in \cite{vuldeepecker}).

-The main parameters for learning BLSTM are: dropout is 0.2; batch size is 16; number of epochs is 20; output dimension is 256; minibatch stochastic gradient descent together with ADAMAX \cite{kingma2014adam} is used for training with a default learning rate of 0.002; dimension of hidden vectors is 500; and number of hidden layers is 2.
+We randomly choose 30,000 SeVCs extracted from the training programs as the training set and 7,500 SeVCs extracted from the test programs as the test set.
+Both sets contain SeVCs corresponding to the 4 kinds of SyVCs, proportional to the ratio of vulnerable vs. non-vulnerable SeVCs in each kind of SyVCs.
+For fair comparison with VulDeePecker \cite{vuldeepecker}, we also randomly choose 30,000 SeVCs corresponding to the FC-kind SyVCs extracted from the training programs as the training set, and 7,500 SeVCs corresponding to the FC-kind SyVCs extracted from the test programs as the test set (also proportional to the ratio of vulnerable vs. non-vulnerable SeVCs in the entire set of FC-kind SyVCs).
+Note that these SeVCs only accommodate semantic information induced by data dependency (as in \cite{vuldeepecker}).
+We use the stratified 5-fold cross-validation to train deep neural networks, and choose the values of hyper-parameters that lead to the highest F1-measure (i.e., the overall vulnerability detection effectiveness).
+The main hyper-parameters we use to learn BLSTM are described as follows.
+The dropout is 0.2; the batch size is 16; the number of epochs is 20; the output dimension is 256; the minibatch stochastic gradient descent together with ADAMAX \cite{kingma2014adam} is used for training with a default learning rate of 0.002; the dimension of hidden vectors is 500; and the number of hidden layers is 2.

 Table \ref{Table_BLSTM_four_types_SyVCs} summarizes the results.
-We observe that SySeVR-enabled BLSTM (or SySeVR-BLSTM) with FC-kind SyVCs leads to the lowest FNR (9.6\%), but its FPR is higher than that of PU- and AE-kind SyVCs.
-The other 3 types of SyVCs lead to, on average, a FPR of 3.3\% and a FNR of 12.6\%.
-Overall, SySeVR makes BLSTM achieve a lower FPR (0.3\% lower) and a lower FNR (12.1\% lower) than VulDeePecker for the same kind of vulnerabilities.
+We observe that SySeVR-BLSTM can detect vulnerabilities of the AU-kind with the lowest FNR (17.1\%), but with a higher FPR than the other three kinds of vulnerabilities.
+It detects vulnerabilities of the FC-kind with the highest F1-measure (86.8\%) and MCC (83.6\%).
+The other three kinds of vulnerabilities lead to, on average, a FPR of 1.6\% and a FNR of 18.5\%.
+Overall, SySeVR-BLSTM achieves a 3.4\% lower FPR and a 5.0\% lower FNR than VulDeePecker when applied to detect vulnerabilities of the same kind (i.e., the FC-kind).
+This can be explained by the fact that SySeVR-BLSTM accommodates more semantic information (e.g., control dependency) via SeVCs.
 This leads to: